PatrickPata/Philippine-connectivity/README.md

 The location of the reef IDs are stored in the files PH_reef_centroids_3776.csv for centroids and PH_reef_polygons_3776.wkt for polygons.

+The file "Reef_clusters_per_minimum_cluster_size.csv" contain the cluster number at each minimum cluster size (MCS) computed using the dynamic tree cut algorithm.
+The rows are sorted according to the ReefID.
+A value of 0 indicates that the reef was not included in any cluster for a particular MCS value.

-For inquiries regarding the dataset please contact ppata@msi.upd.edu.ph.
+For inquiries regarding the dataset please contact p.pata@oceans.ubc.ca.

 LICENSE: